 Don't miss a thing.
 Sign up for our free Rootsliving newsletter and get a free eCookbook.

 Sometimes the simplest and easiest way is the best.
 Such is the case with the burger.

-Hamburgers are best kept simple.
-They’re the easiest thing to make, and yet most backyard chefs either go the ultra-easy root (buying pre-made patties — yech!) or go overboard trying to jazz up the all-American favorite by adding too many ingredients to the meat and then pounding it into oblivion while trying to shape the patty.
+Yet many backyard chefs go overboard trying to jazz up the all-American favorite by adding too many ingredients to the meat and then pounding it into oblivion while trying to shape the patty.

-Take a 1/4 pound or so of the ground beef and very gently form a patty in your hands.
-Do not pack it with your hands.
+- Step 1 Take a 1/4 pound or so of the ground beef and very gently form a patty in your hands.
+Do not pack it tightly with your hands.
 This is very important.
 Just stick it together so that it remains a little crumbly but won’t fall apart.
+Be gentle.

 - Step 2 Sprinkle both sides of each burger with some Kosher salt.

 - Step 3 Place patties on the grill.
 Or if you’re frying them, sprinkle a little Kosher salt in a frying pan before putting the patties in.
 Do not grease the pan with anything.
 Just use salt.

 - Step 4 Turn them over once.
 Do not press them down with a spatula or touch them again in any way.
 When you see some blood forming on the top of the burger turn it over.
 Add cheese (if you want the perfect cheeseburger).